Astrac/symfony-playground/README.md

   the __service name is used to identify the tagged service itself.

 The example shows a common usage of this pattern: implementing a common access point for multiple implementations of a common interface.
+Which implementation is chosen to perform the given request depends on the internal status of this one;
+more in depth we have a composite command processor that delegates the execution of a given command object to a specific child depending on a parameter set in the request itself.